Contrasting Grafiti (DMN) & Its Competitors

 |-24.12%

 11.7% of Grafiti shares are held by institutional investors.
 Comparatively, 58.0% of shares of all “Custom computer programming services” companies are held by institutional investors.
 0.3% of Grafiti shares are held by insiders.
 Comparatively, 16.6% of shares of all “Custom computer programming services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary